-Barcodes are a tried and true method for retrieving and recording data whenever writing it down by hand is too slow or unreliable.
-While one-dimensional, linear barcodes are mainly used to store sequences of alphanumeric characters, two-dimensional variants can encode large quantities of data.
+Barcodes are a tried and true method for retrieving and storing data whenever writing it down by hand is too slow or unreliable.
+While one-dimensional, linear barcodes are mainly used to encode sequences of alphanumeric characters, two-dimensional variants can store large quantities of data.

 In Europe, medication packaging typically features both types: The 1D code, consisting of vertical lines of varying widths, contains the medication’s unique pharmacy product number, whereas the 2D code, a square pattern of black and white pixels, functions as a safety and tracking mechanism to prevent the counterfeiting of pharmaceuticals.